-Join Mike Meyers for an in-depth discussion in this video Laptop types, part of CompTIA A+ Exam Prep (220-901) Part 6: Laptops and Mobile Devices.
+Join Mike Meyers for an in-depth discussion in this video Laptop types, part of CompTIA A+ (220-901) Cert Prep: 6 Laptops and Mobile Devices.

 - Wow, look at all these computers I got in front of me!
 Now, the interesting thing about laptops is that different people need different types of laptops to do different things.
 Some of us need really heavy firepower, and some of us want it light and portable with a reduced feature set.
 All of these different types of laptops have very specific names.
 I wanna go through all of these five different types so that you know them for the A exams. (upbeat music) - Let's start off with this guy right here.